rafa-garcia/padel-alert/README.md

   "name": "My Class Rule",
   "club_ids": ["12345"],
   "user_id": "your-user-id",
+  "user_name": "Your Name",
   "email": "your.email@example.com",
   "title_contains": "beginner"
 }
 ```

 Note: The `user_id` and `email` fields are required to identify who should receive notifications.
+The `user_name` is used for personalized greetings.

 ## Configuration